START-Hack/Syngenta_STARTHACK24/README.md

 - **Insights Engine**: Applies advanced algorithms and machine learning techniques to analyze and interpret weather patterns, soil conditions, crop health information, and satellite imagery.
 This assists growers in making more informed decisions about their farming practices.​ The Insights Engine API offers predictions on the optimal planting times, recommendations for fertilizers or pesticides, and early warnings for potential issues.

-You are also welcome to use any other public data set that consider relevant for the success of your project.
+You are also welcome to use any other public dataset that consider relevant for the success of your project.

 ## <p align="center"> Judging Criteria: </p>